Tecchi-debug/MIPS/Readme.txt

 Step 2: run with elfMarie.txt

-./runme elfMarie.txt
+./runme elfMarie.txt > output.txt

-this will run the 2 x 3 marie program
+this will run the A x B marie program

-make sure to input 2 and 3 in order.
+make sure to input A and B in order, than 1 to store the var to subtract.
+You will see results in the output.txt file